aire-ux/aire-test/README.md

 ### Spring
 Spring support works identically to the vanilla Vaadin support above, but Spring injection annotations can be used with parameters as well.
-Spring support can be enabled by adding the `@EnableSpring` annotation
+Spring support can be enabled by adding the `@EnableSpring` annotation.
+(CSS selector support is provided by [Sunshower-Arcus](https://github.com/sunshower-io/sunshower-arcus/tree/master/condensation/css-selectors)):

 ```java
 @AireTest